J-Dahlgren/PowerliftCMS/docs/installation.md

 - **Windows installer:** Get the latest installation file called `powercomp-setup.exe` at https://github.com/J-Dahlgren/Power-Comp/releases/latest in the assets section.

-  - The browser may warn against downloading the file, download anyway.
+  - The browser may warn against downloading the file, download/keep anyway.

 - Run the installer by double-clicking it.